Divine Mercy Holy Hour at St. Celestine Church

-A Eucharistic Holy Hour takes place on the first Monday of each month.
+A Divine Mercy Holy Hour takes place on the first Monday of each month at St. Celestine Church.
 It starts at 7 PM in the church.
 Included are the Divine Mercy prayers, Exposition of the Blessed Sacrament, and time for quiet Adoration.
 The hour concludes with Benediction.
 Please join us for this opportunity to pray in the presence of the Lord.

 What are the Divine Mercy prayers?